Easy Toddler Overnight Oats – No-Cook, Make-Ahead Breakfast Kids Love

 Creamy oatmeal!
-Using cottage cheese (high protein!) in novel ways!
+Using cottage cheese in novel ways!
 Sticking quinoa and chia seeds into more things!
-Bananas!
+Bananas in so many forms!
 It’s all here in these toddler overnight oats, and in a package that could function just as well as a treat as breakfast–we often serve it as a snack, in fact.
 This one is pure dopamine dynamite, ticking off all the requisite first-meal-of-the-day boxes: creamy and unctuous, sweet and indulgent, wholesome and filling.
 Be sure and make enough for yourself and/or others, as you’ll be eating as much of it–if not more–than your child.

-(Fair warning: this is an overnight oats dish, so you’ll need to do a few minutes of prep the night before–I recommend doing so while prepping dinner–so the grains can bathe in the mix while you and your family sleeps; you can make the rest of the dish in five minutes right after, or you can wait to do so in the morning.
+(Fair warning: this is an overnight oats dish, so you’ll need to do a few minutes of prep the night before–I recommend doing so while prepping dinner–so the grains can bathe in the mix while you and your family sleeps; you can make the rest of the dish in a mere five minutes, either right after or just before breakfast in the morning.
 We’ve organized the ingredients and instructions accordingly.)

 Check out our other great breakfast recipes!